kiugfractal/SEProject/Project.md

 	* User may not have the authority to manage the content, you can only edit your own content or the one that is shared with you
 * Other activities: None

 ####Use case: View Group's network

--Initial state

-*Go to web page on browser

-*Login

-*Go to chat interface
+* Initial state: Go to chat interface
+* Normal flow:

-*Choose group
+	* Choose group

-*The group's view will display
+	* The group's view will display

-*Upload contents or chat with users in the group
+	* Upload contents or chat with users in the group

-*Exit

-*End state

--Branching:
+* End state: Exit

-If the network has problem, the network view will not display
+* What could go wrong: If the network has problem, the network view will not display

-Other activities: None
+* Other activities: None

 ####Use case: Track Other's Location

--Initial state

-*Go to web page on browser

-*Login
+* Initial state: Login to main's view
+* Normal flow:

-*Go to location interface
+	* Go to chat interface

-*Choose user you want to track location
+	* Choose user you want to track location

-*Display his/her location
+	* Display his/her location

-*Exit

-*End state

--Branching:
+* End state: Exit
+* What could go wrong:

-If the user you track does not share his/her location, it will not display
+	* If the user you track does not share his/her location, it will not display

-The location can be delayed, thus of the data transfer processing
+	* The location can be delayed, thus of the data transfer processing

--Other activities: None
+* Other activities: None

 ####Use case: Create User

--Initial state

-*Go to web page on browser
+* Initial state: Login as admin, go to manage user interface
+* Normal flow:

-*Choose Add User
+	* Choose Add User

-*Put in account information
+	* Put in account information

-*Confirm
+	* Confirm

-*Active account through email or sms message
+	* Active account through email or sms message

-*Try login
+	* Try login

-*Exit

-*End state

--Branching:
+* End state: Exit
+* What could go wrong:

-If creating user fails, the system will show errors for the admin( for example: the user or email is available already, the password is not sercure enough, compulsory information was missing)
+	* If creating user fails, the system will show errors for the admin( for example: the user or email is available already, the password is not sercure enough, compulsory information was missing)

--Other activities:
+* Other activities: None

 Grant priviliges to users for helping admins manage the application